andreidiaconu/FlutterPalette/README.md

 - Android implementation uses Android Support palette-v7 [docs](https://developer.android.com/reference/android/support/v7/graphics/Palette)

 # Known issues
+- Library is not published.
+I'll do this soon.
+In the meantime use this repo as inspiration
 - iOS library has not been updated to Swift 4.0 (it uses an old SwiftPriorityQueue version)
  - There is a [pull request](https://github.com/shnhrrsn/ImagePalette/pull/7) open for that.
  - Temporary solution: Run the project in xcode and fix the 5 errors that pop up, unlocking the library files.
 Sorry, I'm not an experienced iOS developer, perhaps there are better solutions and I am open to suggestions.
 Thank you!